-Born in 1983, Hikaru Utada spent her first fifteen years in the US before moving to Japan and immediately becoming a huge pop star.
-Utada generally works in a dance pop vein - drum loops and layered synths, with the occasional offbeat embellishment like harpsichord - and her voice is punchy and clear if slightly impersonal.
-What sets her apart is a knack for indelible melodies and an unpretentious honesty: It's refreshing to see a big international star without a self-consciously larger than life image: Utada comes across as a friend casually sharing the ups and downs of an ordinary life, except that she compresses them into unforgettable moments of pop perfection.
-Like Mariah Carey, Utada finds emotional depth in normally shallow musical formats, and she's a heck of a lot easier to relate to.
-After a decade-long run at the top of the charts (marred only by two unsuccessful attempts to break through in her native land), Utada took a break from the music business from late 2010 to early 2016; in between there was one 2012 single, "Sakura Nagashi," a 2014 husband, and a 2015 baby.
+Born in 1983, Utada Hikaru spent fifteen years in the US before moving to Japan and immediately becoming a huge pop star.
+Utada generally works in a dance pop vein - drum loops and layered synths, with the occasional offbeat embellishment like harpsichord - with a voice that's punchy and clear if slightly impersonal.
+What sets Utada apart is a knack for indelible melodies and an unpretentious honesty: It's refreshing to see a big international star without a self-consciously larger than life image: Utada comes across as a friend casually sharing the ups and downs of an ordinary life, who can then compress them into unforgettable moments of pop perfection.
+Like Mariah Carey, Utada finds emotional depth in normally shallow musical formats, but is a heck of a lot easier to relate to.
+After a decade-long run at the top of the charts (marred only by two unsuccessful attempts to break through in the US), Utada took a break from the music business from late 2010 to early 2016; in between there was one 2012 single, "Sakura Nagashi," a 2014 husband, and a 2015 baby.

 Precious (Cubic U: 1998)

-Working under the name Cubic U (representing "Utada to the third power"), Utada recorded her first album in New York in 1996; it wasn't released anywhere until 1998 and didn't make much of a splash.
+Working under the name Cubic U (representing "Utada to the third power"), Utada recorded an album in New York in 1996; it wasn't released anywhere until 1998 and didn't make much of a splash.

 The single was a cover of "Close To You," but everything else was written by Utada with Charlene Harrison, and generally speaking it's less than original, less than satisfying R&B ("Lullaby").

-Don't listen to this if you want to know why she became a superstar, but if you're already a fan there are a few points of interest: "How Ya Doin'" has the easy bounce and unforced melodicism of many of her mature hits; "100 Reasons Why" uses a passel of synth layers to create a slinky yet wistful atmosphere.
+Don't listen to this if you want to know why the fledgling singer soon became a superstar, but if you're already a fan there are a few points of interest: "How Ya Doin'" has the easy bounce and unforced melodicism of many later hits; "100 Reasons Why" uses a passel of synth layers to create a slinky yet wistful atmosphere.

-And as a singer, Tween Utada sounds strikingly like Adult Utada ("Ticket 4 Two") - granted, she's always cultivated an unaffected, accessible manner, but even so it's remarkable.
+And as a singer, Tween Utada sounds strikingly like Adult Utada ("Ticket 4 Two") - the unaffected, accessible manner wasn't figured out later.

 First Love (1999)

-Utada relocated to Tokyo, started using her real name, delivered a couple of smash hits ("Automatic/Time Will Tell" and "Movin' On Without You") and then this re-debut.
-It's Japan's all-time best selling record, and while it doesn't hold up as well as Utada's later work (the trite uptempo "Movin' On Without You"), she manages to establish a unique niche while creating sugar-coated but digestible pop hits ("Never Let Go"; "Time Will Tell").
+Utada relocated to Tokyo, delivered a couple of smash hits ("Automatic/Time Will Tell" and "Movin' On Without You") and then this re-debut.
+It's Japan's all-time best selling record, and while it doesn't hold up as well as Utada's later work (the trite uptempo "Movin' On Without You"), it establishes a unique niche while crafting sugar-coated but digestible pop hits ("Never Let Go"; "Time Will Tell").

 Small surprises abound: "Automatic" has a casual intimacy that's unusual for a dance track, right down to the distorted-yet-laid-back lead guitar.
 The fade of "Amai Wana" whips out not only Minneapolis-style chicken grease but also a Jagger/Richards callout.
 The wistful "In My Room" drops in funky piano vamps that fit right in.
 "Another Chance" uses guitar and synth tropes straight out of Hi-NRG.

-Though the title ballad is perhaps her most conventional, without the unpredictable melodic movement she normally brings to slow material, and even indulging in a half-step modulation, her conviction sells the tune: she gets breathy and slightly off-key on the high notes, which somehow she turns into a vulnerability-conveying strength.
+Though the title ballad is perhaps Utada's most conventional, without the unpredictable melodic movement that would become typical, and even indulging in a half-step modulation, the singer's conviction sells the tune: the breathy and slightly off-key high notes somehow become vulnerability-conveying strength.

 Arrangers include Akira Nishihira, Taka & Speedy, Kei Kawano and Shin'ichiro Murayama; produced by Teruzane Utada and Akira Miyake.
 (DBW)

 After the previous record's success, the followup was sure to sell, and in fact first week sales of three million are still the highest of any album anywhere.
-However, it's a step down from her debut and perhaps the least rewarding album of her career to date.
+However, it's a step down from the debut and perhaps the singer's least rewarding album to date.